sbk2k1/GssocDemo/README.md

 # GssocDemo
-This is a demo for the workshop regarding open-source and GSSOC.
+This is a demo repository for the workshop regarding open-source and GSSOC.